LucasTFerraz/Projeto-RP/README.md

 # Projeto-RP

+This is a University Project for the Pattern Recognition Discipline.
+We replicated a previous studied focusing on the energetic effience of SNNs.
+In order to do so, we used 3 datasets to measure framework's energetic effiency.
+It can be seen in #Models Used.

-First, run the main framework with PyTorch and Spikingjelly, the second one with Keras and Sklearn(PyTorch) and the third one with PyTorch.
+If you are trying to replicate it, first, run the main framework with PyTorch and Spikingjelly, the second one with Keras and Sklearn(PyTorch) and the third one with PyTorch.

-This project uses Resnet20, VGG16, ResNet50.
+This project uses the architectures Resnet20, VGG16, ResNet50.

 # Learn More
 To learn more about the framework used, take a look at the following resources: